LibreCAD/docs/ref/coordinates.rst

 Absolute
 ~~~~~~~~

 When using Absolute coordinates, whether cartisian or polar, points are entered in direct relation to the origin (0,0).
-To do this in LibreCAD, enter in the desired point, e.g. "65,95" or "100<45".
+To do this in LibreCAD, enter in the desired point, e.g. "100,75" or "100<45" as shown in the two images above.

 .. _relative:

 Relative
 ~~~~~~~~

 Relative coordinates are entered in relation to the last point set, not the origin.
-To set a relative point. the coordinates, either cartesian or polar, are prefixed with the '@' symbol.
-For example, if the previous point was set from the point of origin is at 20 units from 0 horizontally and 45 vertically (20,45), to set the next point 10,10 relative to the previous point, using "@10,10, would result in a point at 30 units from 0 horizontally and 45 vertically (30,55).
+To set a relative point the coordinates, either cartesian or polar, are prefixed with the '@' symbol.

+When using cartesian coordinates for example, to set a 75 unit above and 65 units to the right of the previous point, use "@75,65".
+In this example, if the previous point was set at 20 units from 0 horizontally and 45 vertically from the origin (20,45), setting the next point @75,65 relative to 20,45, using @75,65 would result in a point at 100 units from 0 horizontally and 100 vertically (100,100 absolute).
- - e.g @50,50 would then enter the second point 50 units horizontally along the x axis and 50 units vertically along the Y axis to give this second point relative to your last point (20,45).See image below.
-Relative coordinates, such as @10,20, can also be written as 10..20 which allows for keypad input.

-Relative Polar coordinates - this is a very useful way of drawing entities of which you know the exact length and angle.

-For example you could draw a 100mm long line from start point 50,50 (absolute coordinate) and specify your second point at 100<45 (relative 'polar' coordinate).
+When using a polar coordinate, to draw a line 100mm and 45 degrees from the last point drawn at 25,45 (absolute cartesian coordinate) use "@100<45" (relative polar coordinate).

-You can see from this example that the second point is based on our 'distance' of 100mm and at an angle of 45 degrees.
-See example image below.

 .. figure:: /images/byAbsCoorRelCoor.png
     :width: 800px
     :height: 668px
     :align: left
-    :scale: 33
+    :scale: 40
-    :alt: Absolute Coordinates
+    :alt: Absolute & Relative Cartesian Coordinates

 .. figure:: /images/byAbsCoorRelPolar.png
     :width: 800px
     :height: 614px
     :align: right
-    :scale: 33
+    :scale: 40
-    :alt: Polar Coordinates
+    :alt: Absolute Cartesian & Relative Polar Coordinates

+|
+|

 Angles in LibreCAD
 ~~~~~~~~~~~~~~~~~~